senyakk/webshop_react/README.md

 ## Running Docker

-To run the application in a docker container run
+To run the application in a docker container:
 ```bash
 docker-compose up --build
 ```